-A monetary compensation strategy for pediatric participants ages 13 years to age of majority will be developed and submitted to the IRB in a future amendment.
+A developmentally appropriate monetary compensation strategy for older child and adolescent pediatric participants will be developed and submitted to the IRB in a future amendment.

 Payment information and distribution of tokens of appreciation are recorded by sites in a secure spreadsheet.
 In addition, families may be eligible for reimbursement of transportation or parking costs, depending on the site-specific business practices of their enrollment location and may also be eligible for additional compensation (monetary and non-monetary) as part of site-specific recruitment, engagement, and retention practices (subject to IRB approval as part of a site's ISIA).
 If a pediatric participant or their parent(s)/legal guardian(s) withdraws their participation, they are not expected to return any previously paid monetary compensation or tokens of appreciation, nor will the parent/legal guardian receive additional monetary compensation if the pediatric participant rejoins the program.